 The Faculty and Staff of our department are dedicated to providing quality instruction in several specialized areas of study in Sociology.
 The four major specializations in our department include Family and the Life Course, Criminology and Criminal Justice, Population Studies, and Social Organization/ Social Inequality.
 We pride ourselves on working closely with our students and strive to keep them informed about What's New in the department.
 We also hope to hear from past, current, and prospective students.

 For information about our four areas of study, including program options for majors and minors, see Plans of Study.
 See Classes & Registration for class schedules and registration information and see this page for information for Prospective Students.

 As part of our dedication to high quality instruction, our department offers a comprehensive Advising Program.
-Included here are answers to Frequently Asked Questions (FAQs), information for Prospective Students, information for Currently Enrolled Students, and information about Career Options.
+Included here is information for Prospective Students, information for Currently Enrolled Students, and information about Career Options.